luontola/extformatter/README.txt

 tests will be generated in each module's "/target/jdave" directory.
 Start your reading from there.
 For more details and usage examples, read the *Spec.java files in the "/src/test/java" directories.

-Note: JDave 1.0-rc1 (and earlier) relies on the order of the methods in the compiled class files, so the order of the test summaries is not always the same as in the source code files.

     LICENSE